Politics of Novi Sad: City Council

 Council is a body that coordinates between City's parliament and Mayor and manage the City.
 It has 11 members who are elected by the mayor and confirmed by the parliament.
 Chairman of the council is the mayor.
 Council has also a responsibility for conferred City's budget and helps the mayor with governing.

 Administrative subdivisions

-Municipalities

-In 2000-2002, the municipality of Novi Sad was divided into two urban municipalities, Novi Sad and Petrovaradin; making the way on the changes of the law in Serbian parliament which says that the city status in Serbia is only possible if the city is divided into two or more urban municipalities.
-Since then, the law was changed, and the city need not to be divided into urban municipalities.

-Municipality of Novi Sad includes: Novi Sad proper, Futog, Veternik, Begeč, Budisava, Kać, Kovilj, Kisač, Rumenka, Stepanovićevo, and Čenej.
-Municipality of Petrovaradin includes: Petrovaradin town, Sremska Kamenica, Bukovac, Ledinci, and Stari Ledinci.
-Geographically, the municipality of Novi Sad is located in Bačka, while municipality of Petrovaradin is located in Syrmia.

-By city statute from 2002, Novi Sad's municipalities do not have any "real" power of decision making and do not have bodies which municipalities normally have in Serbia.
-Like other cities in Serbia, Novi Sad doesn't have direct elections for municipality parliaments.
-Members of parliament in the Novi Sad's two urban municipalities comprise City's parliament members who are elected in territory of the municipality.

-Municipalities of Novi Sad were established because of the sole reason that Novi Sad can get city status within Serbia.
-Future of this municipalities is questionable, keeping in mind that under new Constitution of Serbia (from November 2006), cities do not have to be divided into municipalities to get city status.
-There are, however, proposals that city should be further divided into more municipalities.
-According to the proposal of the Serbian Renewal Movement party, there should be six more municipalities besides Novi Sad and Petrovaradin.
-New proposed municipalities are Futog, Veternik, Rumenka, Kać, Klisa, and Sremska Kamenica.

-Local communities

-Both municipalities, Petrovaradin and Novi Sad, are divided into local communities (Serbian: Mesne zajednice / Месне заједнице).
+Novi Sad is divided into local communities (Serbian: Mesne zajednice / Месне заједнице).
 There are 47 local communities in the city.

 Every local community has its own council, which comprises one or two MPs in the city's parliament and community president.
 The president is elected by majority of residents on local meetings.
 Local community has meetings (couple of times in one month).
 At local meetings are present members of the council as well as local residents.
 Meetings are good for discussing local maters, like constructions of new buildings, new roads, complaints of the local residents, and to address their local city's MPs, who can pass their complaints on to the city's officials.